|

 to actually receive that funding.

-should also remember from the measurements page that a not-for-profit
+remember from the measurements page that a not-for-profit organization such

-organization such as a public health service must watch its operating
+as a public health service must watch its operating expenditure against its

-ensure sufficient timeliness and maintain our operating expenditure at
+and maintain our operating expenditure at the same time?

 We have